 You got hurt.
-Maybe you were rear-ended, or, perhaps you tripped and fell because of a crack in the sidewalk.
-You’ve seen the dramatized advertisements on TV that lead you to believe you now have a Personal Injury case.
+Maybe you were rear-ended in Deerfield Beach, or, perhaps you tripped and fell because of a crack in a Fort Lauderdale sidewalk.
+You’ve seen the dramatized advertisements on TV in South Florida that lead you to believe you now have a Personal Injury case.
 But do you really, and if so, what should you do?

 This educational Personal Injury blog series will help guide you from accident to settlement.
-The content is based on personal experience and anecdotal evidence, so while your particular situation may not be suited to every example illustrated, it will at least prove a handy reference in the event you are hurt because of someone else’s actions.
+The content is based on personal experience and anecdotal evidence from our South Florida practice, so while your particular situation may not be suited to every example illustrated, it will at least prove a handy reference in the event you are hurt because of someone else’s actions.
+Let’s get started.

 Who has a Personal Injury Claim?

 Just because you got hurt does not necessarily mean you have a Personal Injury claim.
 It’s not unusual for a law firm like ours to deal with people who caused a particular accident and then believe that, because they are hurt, they are entitled to untold riches.
 It simply doesn’t work that way.
 In order to bring a successful Personal Injury claim a few very important things need to happen.

 Lawyers are very fond of using legalese — fancy words and incomprehensible language.
 You may have heard the terms, “duty, breach, causation, damages, etc.” However, to put it simply, to bring a Personal Injury claim, you need to be hurt because someone else did something they shouldn’t have done.
 That’s Personal Injury Law in a nutshell.

 You Do Not Have A Successful Personal Injury Claim If…